Psykotikism/Mutant_Tanks/INFORMATION.md

 - Ability count: 65
 - All of these settings use default values if they are left incomplete or empty.
 - The plugin automatically eliminates any whitespace from each setting's values.
 - Please don't report any bugs or issues if you're using the plugin on a local/listen server.
-I don't provide support for that kind of server.
+No support will be provided for that kind of server.
 - THIS FILE IS NOT THE CONFIG FILE!
 USE IT AS A REFERENCE!

 ## Plugin Settings